 Contributed by Derek Frewin

 and Anna Chur-Hansen

 The papers represent ethnographic research conducted with the Iban people who live in Sarawak in Borneo.
-Data Collection began in 1986 and continued up to 2006.
+Data collection began in 1986 and continued until 2006.

 The archived materials are divided into two main waves of data collection: